szufix/mapel/index.rst

 Model xd
 -----------------------------
-Extension of Model.
+Extension of Model, that contains distance between each pair of elections.
 Beside all fields from Model it contains:
 ::

     self.num_distances      # integer